ishubin/schemio/README.md

 TODO
 -------------
-- Get rid of art items and replace them with images.
 - Fix.
 Style updates are not rendered for connectors
 - Fix.
 Stroke changes are not updated in component
 - Copy/Paste selected items with their connectors.